 In so doing, they perfected this lunula and made a wish to tap into life, too.

-55. This artwork, found scribed on the side of Shaft 2 of Grimes Grave's flint mines, was lit by the sun at a specific time of day and conveyed the message that the sun and the moon should get married.
+55. This artwork, found scribed on the side of Shaft 2 of Grimes Grave's flint mines, was lit by the sun at a specific time of day and conveyed the message that the sun and the moon should form a partnership.

 Consisting of lines, no two of which are the same, the artwork on the right says do not remain single.
-The pairs on the left, spaced two megalithic inches apart, suggest a partnership.
+The pairs on the left, spaced two megalithic inches apart, suggest marriage.

 Turn this image through 90 degrees and make it the height of an A4 sheet, and it won't be far from the actual size!